 In summary, our new horizontal architecture takes everything that FireMon has always offered as a market-leading capability around scalability and performance – enabling truly real-time, continuous assessment and monitoring – and increases that strength exponentially.

-Sign up for demo today, and let us show you just how innovative and impressive Security Manager 8.0 really is.
+Sign up for an eval today, and let us show you just how innovative and impressive Security Manager 8.0 really is.